Econiverse/econiverse/content/privacy_and_security/mobile_devices/_index.md

     title: Signal
 ---

-Since you probably use your cell phone daily for a variety of things, it is it is important to keep security and privacy in mind.
+Since you probably use a mobile device daily for a variety of things, it is it is important to keep security and privacy in mind.
 Here are some tools and resources to help you do that!